RoganDawes/P4wnP1/README.md

 -    HID based file transfer from P4wnP1 to target memory
 -    **Stage 0:** P4wnP1 sits and waits, till the attacker triggers the payload stage 1 (frequently pressing NUMLOCK)
 -    **Stage 1:** payload with "user space driver" for HID covert channel communication protocols is **typed out to the target via USB keyboard**
 -    **Stage 2:** Communications switches to HID channel and gives access to a custom shell on P4wnP1.
 This could be used to upload and run PowerShell scripts, which are hosted on P4wnP1, directly into memory of the PowerShell process running on the target.
-This happens without touching disc or using network communications, at any time.
+This happens without touching disk or using network communications, at any time.

 ## Payload HID covert channel backdoor (Pi Zero W only)